-4.1 Re-Drilling History
+3.1 Re-drilling History

-Mobilization and rig-up occurred on October 29, 2009 and BOPE was nipped up on KS-11.
-The 22CR alloy hang down injection liner was pulled and laid down.
-Clean-out occurred through the 97⁄8-in. and 113⁄4-in. casing and to 4,863 ft inside of the 85⁄8-in. liner.
-Abandoned the wellbore with sand and cement plugs.
+Mobilization and rig-up occurred on October 29, 2009 and blowout prevention equipment (BOPE) was nipped up on KS-11.
+The 22CR alloy hang-down injection liner was pulled and laid down.
+Cleanout occurred through the 91⁄2-in. and 113⁄4-in. casing and to 4,863 ft inside of the 81⁄2-in. liner.
+The original wellbore was abandoned with sand and cement plugs.
 Cleaned out the top of cement to 3,194 ft and then pressure-tested the casing above the plug.

 The whipstock was orientated and the anchor was set on the cement with the top of the ramp at 3,170 ft.
-The window was milled successfully in one trip.
+The window was milled successfully to 3,202 ft in one trip.
 A second trip was made with a stiff milling assembly to extend the window.
-Then an 81⁄2-in. hole was drilled with three LC plugs to 4,745 ft and a 7-in. drilling liner was run and cemented from 4,741 ft to 3,126 ft.
+Then an 81⁄2-in. hole was drilled with three LC plugs to 4,745 ft and a 7-in. drilling liner was run and cemented from 4,741 to 3,126 ft.
 No issues were encountered with the window or whipstock.
-A 51⁄8-in. hole was drilled with no significant losses or productive intervals to the south-east corner of the lease.
+A 53⁄4-in. hole was drilled with no significant losses or productive intervals to the southeast corner of the lease.

 This wellbore was plugged back and abandoned with cement to above the top of the window and a second whipstock was oriented and set on cement at 3,053 ft with the top of the ramp at 3,029 ft.
-Again, the window was successfully milled in one trip.
+Again, the window was successfully milled in one trip to 3,073 ft.
 The window was again extended with a stiff milling assembly.
-Then an 81⁄2-in. hole was drilled to the north-east with 5 LC cement plugs and a 7-in. drilling liner was run and cemented from 4,873 ft to 2,824 ft.
-The 51⁄8-in. hole was drilled to the first major loss zone (4,909 ft) with mud and drilled blind with sweeps to keep the hole clean to 5,135 ft.
-The drilling assembly became stuck at that point and was eventually abandoned in place.
+Then an 81⁄2-in. hole was drilled to the northeast with 5 LC cement plugs and a 7-in. drilling liner was run and cemented from 4,873 to 2,824 ft.
+The 53⁄4-in. hole was drilled to the first major loss zone (4,909 ft) with mud and then drilled blind with sweeps to keep the hole clean to the top of the production interval at 5,135 ft.
+Drilling continued until the assembly became stuck at 6,872 ft and was eventually abandoned in place.

-A 41⁄2-in. pre-perforated liner was run, utilizing a drill-in system and set from 5,861 ft to 4,755 ft and a combination 5-in., 23CR and 7-in., 22CR hand down injection liner was run and hung from surface to 3,038 ft.
+A 41⁄2-in. pre-perforated liner was run, utilizing a drill-in system and set from 5,861 to 4,755 ft and a combination 5-in., 23CR and 7-in., 22CR hang-down injection liner was run and hung from surface to 3,038 ft.
 Again, the hole was drilled with no issues encountered with the window or whipstock.
 The BOPE was nipped down and the rig moved off on December 19, 2009.
 Therefore, two targets were explored for production in less than two months.
-The normal time to complete a grass-roots well is three months.
+The normal time to complete a grassroots well is three months.
 Significant savings were realized.